 To apply for the Holland Scholarship, applicants must meet the following eligibility criteria:

 - He/she should hold the citizenship of the country outside the EEA region.

-- He/she must apply for a full-time study programme at one of the participating Dutch higher educational institutes
+- He/she must apply for a full-time study program at one of the participating Dutch higher educational institutes

 - Additionally, you should meet the particular admission requirements of the selected institution.
 You can find the details of these on the website of the institution.

-These scholarships holders will receive a one-time €5,000 grant during their first years of studies.
+These scholarship holders will receive a one-time €5,000 grant during their first years of studies.
 This could represent a great help for the students looking to study in Holland for free.

 3. NN Future Matters Scholarship

-The grant is awarded in two instalments and depending on your course, it will only cover part of your tuition fees.
+The grant is awarded in two installments and depending on your course, it will only cover part of your tuition fees.
 This scholarship program is given to only a specific population.
-The applicants must fulfil the following eligibility criteria:
+The applicants must fulfill the following eligibility criteria:

-- The master’s degree programme should be a full-time programme at one of the participating Dutch research universities in the field of risk management, finance, data science, economics, or entrepreneurship
+- The master’s degree program should be a full-time program at one of the participating Dutch research universities in the field of risk management, finance, data science, economics, or entrepreneurship

 - You are a first-generation academic, i.e. your parents or guardians don't have a bachelor’s degree (or equivalent).